-Combine two familiar Valentine staples with this charming paper craft!
-Your child will cut, fold and decorate construction paper to create a heart ready for a hug.
-Who will he want to give this sweet gift to?
+A heart hug can brighten up any dreary Valentine's Day.
+Combine two familiar Valentine staples with this charming heart hug craft!
+Your child will cut, fold and decorate construction paper to create a heart ready for a heart hug.
+Give a friend a heart hug with this fun holiday craft.

 Have your child draw a giant heart on the construction paper.

 Let him use scissors to cut it out.